Cooktown Cemetery: Heritage listing

 Cooktown Cemetery was listed on the Queensland Heritage Register on 8 April 1997 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 Cooktown Cemetery is important in illustrating the evolution of Queensland's history – in particular, the unique and multi-cultural history of Cooktown.
 The place has been in use as a cemetery since 1874, and the several thousand interments provide rare evidence of the diversity of national, ethnic and religious groups which shaped the development of Cooktown and district in the last quarter of the 19th century.

 The place demonstrates rare, uncommon or endangered aspects of Queensland's cultural heritage.

 Also, it is rare as the only identified Queensland cemetery in which a Chinese shrine is erected within the cemetery reserve.
 This shrine survives as an intact and in Queensland, rare, example of its type.

 The place has potential to yield information that will contribute to an understanding of Queensland's history.

-Cooktown Cemetery offers a unique source of historical information, and also has the potential to reveal important information about the development of Cooktown and its multicultural society, through archaeological investigation.
+Cooktown Cemetery is a source of historical information which reveals details on the development of Cooktown and its multicultural society via archaeological investigation.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

 Cooktown Cemetery survives as a good example of its type, with denominational divisions, Christian graves aligned to the east, and a variety of headstones and monuments illustrating changing public attitudes to commemoration of the dead.

 The place is important because of its aesthetic significance.

 Cooktown Cemetery is significant for its aesthetic qualities, which include the diversity and workmanship of the in situ monuments and cast iron railings, the hilly terrain and tropical vegetation as a backdrop to vistas both within and without the cemetery reserve, and the rustic cast-iron fencing along the front boundary.
 The Chinese shrine, with its simplicity of form and materials and its setting within a dense re-growth area, is of particular aesthetic significance.

 The place has a strong or special association with a particular community or cultural group for social, cultural or spiritual reasons.

-Cooktown Cemetery has a strong association for local residents with the town's flamboyant history, and is associated with generations of Cooktown families who have contributed to the development and identity of the town and district.
-It is valued as a strong and unique illustration of the special history of Cooktown, and is considered a major Far North Queensland tourist attraction.
+Cooktown Cemetery is associated with generations of Cooktown families and reflects aspects of the town's history.
+It is a tourist destination in Far North Queensland.

 The place has a special association with the life or work of a particular person, group or organisation of importance in Queensland's history.

 The place has a special association with several notable individuals and families who have contributed to the historical evolution of Cooktown and district and to the mythology associated with pioneering life and the late 19th century goldrush era.